 The court next examines whether the Proposed Intervenors may intervene by right.
 The Proposed Intervenors argue their interests in the case stem from their unique insights into, and desire to constitutionally uphold, the Challenged Provisions.
 (ECF Nos.
-115 at 6; 116 at 4.)
+86 at 6; 87 at 4.)
 They claim their interests would be impaired without intervention because "the legislative branch of South Carolina government . . . is endowed with the responsibility of enacting the laws of the state" and they "will be unable to support the constitutionality of the provisions at issue" if not allowed to join.
-(ECF No. 115 at 7.)
+(ECF No. 86 at 7).
 The Proposed Intervenors both note their interests are not adequately represented by the current parties, because entities who do not promulgate policies or laws have their "own separate and distinct interests in this litigation."
-(Id. at 8.)
+(ECF No. 86 at 8.)
 President Peeler adds that "none [of the current parties] are charged with defending the constitutionality of state laws or the political judgments and processes of the South Carolina General Assembly."
-(ECF No. 116 at 5-6.)
+(ECF No. 87 at 5-6.)
 Lastly, the Proposed Intervenors highlight a South Carolina statute purportedly authorizing their intervention in federal cases that challenge the constitutionality of a state statute.
 (ECF Nos.
-115 at 6; 116 at 6.)
-They point to a North Carolina law for support, which the Fourth Circuit recently found impacted the analysis of intervention by right for North Carolina legislators.
+86 at 6; 87 at 6.)
+They point to a similar North Carolina law for support, which the Fourth Circuit recently found impacted the analysis of intervention by right for North Carolina legislators.

-In response, Plaintiffs argue "[t]he mere fact that legislation is challenged does not give legislators a right to intervene."
-(ECF No. 134 at 5.)
+In response, Plaintiffs characterize the Proposed Intervenors' interests as "general preference and support for the policies underlying a legislative enactment," which is not sufficient to intervene by right.
+(ECF No. 90 at 11.)
 Plaintiffs further conclude the Proposed Intervenors have not met the "strong showing" required to prove the current parties are inadequate.
-(Id. at 7-8.)
+(Id. at 13.)
 Lastly, Plaintiffs posit the South Carolina statute does not bestow a right to intervention upon state legislators.
-(Id. at 6.)
+(Id. at 7.)

 Here, the court finds the Proposed Intervenors have not met the requirements to intervene by right.
 In essence, the Proposed Intervenors seek intervention by right due to their status as legislators within South Carolina's General Assembly.
 But such status alone does not meet the requirements to intervene as a matter of right.
 S.C.
 Elec. & Gas Co. v.
-Whitfield, No. 3:18-CV-01795-JMC, 2018 WL 3470660, at \3 (D.S.C.
+Whitfield, No. 3:18-CV-01795-JMC, 2018 WL 3470660, at 3 (D.S.C.
 July 18, 2018) (explaining Speaker Lucas' interest in defending the constitutionality of a challenged state statute did not mandate intervention by right) (citing One Wis.
 Institute, Inc. v.
 Nichol, 310 F.R.D.
 394, 397 (W.D.
 Wis.
 2015)); Roe v.
 Casey, 464 F. Supp.
 483, 486 (E.D.
 Pa.
 1978) (similar); compare with Commack Self-Serv.
 Kosher Meats, Inc. v.
 Rubin, 170 F.R.D.
 93, 105-06 (E.D.N.Y.
 1996) (finding a legislator had an interest in upholding a state statute's constitutionality, but denying intervention by right because the current parties adequately protected the legislator's interest).

 Moreover, while the Proposed Intervenors would have a stronger claim if the executive branch abandoned the defense of the Challenged Provisions, the executive has not done so: Defendants are employees of an executive agency and were sued in their official capacity.
 S.C.
-Elec. & Gas Co., 2018 WL 3470660, at \4 (stating "legislators have an interest in defending the constitutionality of legislation passed by the legislature when the executive declines to [defend the constitutionality of the legislation]") (quoting Fisher-Borne v.
+Elec. & Gas Co., 2018 WL 3470660, at 4 (stating "legislators have an interest in defending the constitutionality of legislation passed by the legislature when the executive declines to [defend the constitutionality of the legislation]") (quoting Fisher-Borne v.
 Smith, 14 F. Supp.
 3d 699, 703 (M.D.N.C.
 2014) (internal quotation marks omitted)).